thegrizzlylabs/geniusscan-sdk-demo/cordova-plugin-genius-scan-demo/README.md

 ## Building and deployment

-If you have trouble deploying your application after upgrading the plugin to a newer version, try removing the `node_modules/` `platforms/` and `plugins/` directories from your project before running `cordova prepare` and `cordova run <platform>` again.
+If you have trouble deploying your application after upgrading the plugin to a newer version, try removing the `node_modules/` `platforms/` and `plugins/` directories and `package.json` file from your project before running `cordova prepare` and `cordova run <platform>` again.

 ### iOS